WorthyD/WorthyD-worthyd.com/content/blog/2021/03/responsive-and-animated-charts-on-destiny-clan-dashboard.md

 ---
 title: Responsive and Animated Charts on Destiny Clan Dashboard
 cover:
 coverAlt: ""
-description: ""
+description: "Responsive and Animated Charts on Destiny Clan Dashboard"
 datePublished: 2021-03-07T11:39:35.377Z
 dateModified: 2021-03-07T11:39:35.377Z
 category: Technology
 tags:
   - destiny-clan-dashboard
 ---
 I've been working on my side project [Destiny Clan Dashboard](https://destinyclandashboard.com/) since late 2018.
 One of the primary reasons for this was to become more proficient in Angular and D3, a charting library.
 I've been working on this somewhat daily for 30 minutes to an hour a day before the kids get up or after they went to bed.
 This is the absolute worst way to do a side project if you are wanting results fast.

 I've spent roughly the last two months building out D3 charts for the home screen to help display how active a Destiny Clan has been.
 About half that time was spent getting the data need and the other half rendering the data.

 D3 charts are rendered within a [Scalable Vector Graphic](https://developer.mozilla.org/en-US/docs/Web/SVG).
 SVG for short.
 SVGs are marvelous in the web world because you can take one image and scale it infinitely to any size.
 You typically see icons rendered this way.